ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 In my humble opinion, one of the "killer apps" of taking a data science-y approach to problem solving is as follows: "let computers do as much of your dirty work for you."
 Setting up a quick simulation is one of the best examples of this principle at work: figure out what game you want to play, tell your computer the rules, and then have it play that game over and over again while aggregating the results in an easy-to-interpret format.
 This provides a way to tackle problems that are prohibitively complex and gain a good understanding of "long-run" phenomena, all while making a much better use of your time (unless you happen to be in the position to, say, [flip a coin 10,000 times](https://en.wikipedia.org/wiki/John_Edmund_Kerrich)).

-In this post, I want to give a quick demonstration of how trading the pen and paper for a little bit of Python helped me work out a brainteaser that I like to refer to as "The Crazy Plane Problem:"
+In this post, I want to give a quick demonstration of how trading the pen and paper for a little bit of Python helped me work out a brainteaser that I like to refer to as ["The Crazy Plane Problem"](http://math.stackexchange.com/questions/5595/taking-seats-on-a-plane)

 Imagine there are a 100 people in line to board a plane with 100 seats.
 For convenience, let's say that person 1 has the ticket to seat 1, person 2 to seat 2, and so on.
 Unfortunately, the first person in line is crazy and simply takes a random seat instead of looking at his ticket.
 Every person boarding after him will either take the "proper" seat, or will choose a random seat if his/hers is already occupied.
 What is the probability that _the last person to board the plane will end up in seat 100, his/her correct assigned seat?_